An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Introduction

 \textbf{Findings}: We find a crucial split in practitioner strategy.
 On the one hand, novel patterns designed explicitly for this paradigm, such as \pattern{DeepEval} and \pattern{Hyperparameter Control}, see very low adoption, suggesting a significant knowledge or awareness gap.
 On the other hand, to compensate for this, practitioners strategically adapt familiar, battle-tested, less strict verification patterns, e.g., Membership Testing, Mock Assertion, and Negative Testing, to gracefully handle non-determinism and avoid the test fragility caused by strict assertions.

 \textbf{RQ2: How do these testing practices map to the architectural components of the agent frameworks and agentic applications?}

 \textbf{Motivation}: Agent ecosystem is a complex ecosystem of interacting components, from memory and tools to planning and coordination artifacts~\citep{hettiarachchi2025exploring}.
-Each of these components introduces distinct behaviors and potential failure modes, demanding tailored testing strategies.
 Understanding how testing effort is distributed across this heterogeneous architecture is vital for assessing whether critical components receive sufficient attention and for supporting the development of more systematic and effective testing practices.
-A comprehensive empirical understanding of component-wise testing patterns is also essential for helping practitioners formulate robust testing strategies for new agent systems.

-A significant challenge for empirical study, however, is the ecosystem's rapid evolution, with standards for core functions like tool use (MCP)~\cite{hasan2025modelcontextprotocolmcp}, communication (A2A, ACP, ANP)~\citep{ehtesham2025survey}, and memory emerging and changing continuously.
-To create a durable analysis that transcends these rapid implementations, we opt to map observed components to a stable, canonical architectural model, e.g., JaCaMo framework~\cite{boissier2020multi}, which will allow us to assess whether testing effort is distributed effectively across fundamental roles, supporting the development of more systematic testing practices.
-To this end, our second research question first maps the observed components in the test functions to canonical components of conceptual agent architecture and then investigates the relationship between the testing patterns identified in RQ1 and the underlying components of agent frameworks and applications.
+To create a durable analysis that transcends rapid evolution of agent frameworks and agentic applications, we opt to map observed components to a stable, canonical architectural model, e.g., JaCaMo framework~\citep{boissier2020multi}, which will allow us to assess whether testing effort is distributed effectively across fundamental roles.
+Then we investigate the relationship between the testing patterns identified in RQ1 and the underlying components of agent frameworks and applications.

 \textbf{Findings}: We identify 13 canonical components that receive unit-testing attention in agent frameworks and agentic applications.
 First, we observe a strategic inversion of testing efforts in agent frameworks and agentic applications compared to traditional ML applications: instead of focusing on the model itself, developers concentrate on deterministic infrastructure such as \component{Resource Artifacts} (tools, parsers), which account for 29.7\% of tests in frameworks and 40.1\% in applications.
 Second, we identify a critical testing blind spot: the \component{Trigger} component (prompts) is dangerously under-tested, appearing in around 1\% of test functions, which can introduce significant risks of silent failures and performance degradation as the underlying foundation models evolve.